Photo-art by Steve Wing

 1. (U) That each termination facility commander publish a complete and comprehensive set of Standing Operating Procedures (SOPs) regarding termination protocols, and that all personnel be required to read the SOPs and sign a document indicating they have read and understand the SOPs.

 2. (U) That in accordance with the recommendations of MG McCracken's Assessment Report, and the findings and recommendations of this investigation, all units in the Greater Asiatic Theater conducting Islamist Miscreant Termination Operations in support of Operation Persian Liberation (OPAL) be OPCON for all purposes, to include action under the UCMJ, to CJTF-13.

-3. (U) It is further recommended that CJTF-13 dedicate and train a public termination unit (PTU) subordinate to the Joint Interrogation Debriefing Center (JIDC) Commander that will henceforward establish the conditions for the successful public termination of miscreants before assembled witnesses.
-Regarding D/T reprisal Operations, it is stated that the function of such Operations is to provide a safe, secure, and humane environment that supports and evidences the expeditious application of maximum corporal force in designated public forums.
+3. (U) It is further recommended that CJTF-13 dedicate and train a public termination unit (PTU) subordinate to the Joint Interrogation Debriefing Center (JIDC) Commander, who will henceforward establish the conditions for the successful public termination of miscreants before assembled witnesses.
+Regarding D/T reprisal Operations, it is stated the function of such Operations is to provide a safe, secure, and humane environment, supporting and evidencing the expeditious application of maximum corporal force in designated public forums.